Is a Part-Time MBA Program Worth It?

 This advantage, however, can be negated (to an extent) since most students in executive and part-time MBA programs are paying full sticker price.
 This gives them a pretty loud microphone when push comes to shove.
 That power center is even more pronounced at programs like Washington Foster, USC Marshall, Georgia Tech Scheller, Rice Jones, and Maryland Smith, where the part-time and executive MBA cohorts—combined—far outnumber their full-time sidekicks.

 Furthermore, in some part-time programs—and especially in many executive MBA programs—students are seasoned professionals with diverse and impressive backgrounds from an array of different industries.
 Many classmates in these programs have already reached mid-level or senior positions.
 With more real-world experience, these students enrich classroom discussions with more relevant and interesting contributions.
 In these programs, students can learn as much from classmates as they learn from faculty.

 Meeting Potential Business Partners or Investors

 Unlike full-time students, the students in part-time and executive MBA programs may not spend as much time networking with classmates or have access to as many potential contacts.
 However, the part-time and executive MBA students may experience networking opportunities with classmates who possess more capabilities and influence as potential business partners and investors.
 According to another Duke University MBA, Favio Osorio:

 Most students have had more time to accumulate capital.
 If you are an entrepreneur and wish to start a business during your MBA, you are going to be surrounded by people who have more capital available and might be ready to dispose of it intelligently.
 At Duke, my experience has been that we are not only looking at each other as Weekend Executive MBA (WEMBA) classmates or friends; we are looking at each other as potential business partners.

 When an Online Part-Time MBA Program Especially Makes Sense

-A part-time online MBA makes even more sense for those with:
+Earning an MBA part-time online makes even more sense for those with:

 Preferences for Maximum Flexibility